acejarvis/cash-or-card-on/README.md

 ### 4.3 Community Crowdsourcing & Voting
 The platform relies on crowdsourcing.
 - **Cash Discount**: Registered users can propose new cash discounts.
-- **Payment Method**: Registered users can submit changes regarding payment methods, such as Amex is not accepted.
+- **Payment Method**: Registered users can submit changes regarding payment methods, such as reporting that Amex is not accepted.

 ### 4.4 User Management & RBAC
 We implemented strict **Role-Based Access Control (RBAC)**: